nishajakhar/KeyboardGenerator/README.md

 ## Steps to run frontend: :unicorn:

 1. Paste the contract address under KEYBOARD_CONTRACT_ADDRESS in constants/keyboards.js file
+2. Copy the contract ABI from artifacts/contracts/Keyboards.sol/Keyboards.json and paste it under KEYBOARD_CONTRACT_ABI in constants/keyboards.js file

-3 Now create the build and start the server
+3. Now create the build and start the server
 ```
 npm build
 npm start